Theory of self-learning $Q$-matrix: Extension to the situation with unknown slipping probabilities

 For most usual situations, $(\mathbf p^*, c)$ is estimable based on the data given a correctly specified $Q$-matrix.
 Nonetheless, there are some rare occasions in which nonidentifiability does exist.
 We provide one example, explained at the intuitive level, to illustrate that it is not always possible to consistently estimate $c$ and $\mathbf p^*$.
 This example is simply to justify that the existence of the consistent estimator for $c$ in the above theorem is not an empty assumption.
 Consider a complete matrix $Q= \mathcal I_k$.
 The degrees of freedom of a $k$-way binary table is $2^k-1$.
 On the other hand, the dimension of parameters $(\mathbf p^*, c)$ is $2^k-1 +k$.
 Therefore, $\mathbf p^*$ and $c$ cannot be consistently identified without additional information.
 This problem is typically tackled by introducing addition parametric assumptions such as $\mathbf p^*$ satisfying certain functional form or in the Bayesian setting (weakly) informative prior distributions \cite{Gelman08}.
 Given that the emphasis of this paper is the inference of $Q$-matrix, we do not further investigate the identifiability of $(\mathbf p^*, c)$.
 Nonetheless, estimation for $(\mathbf p^*, c)$ is definitely an important issue. \end{remark}

 \begin{remark} Assuming that the guessing probability $g_i$ being known is somewhat strong.
 For complicated situations, such as for multiple choice problems the incorrect choices do not look ``equally incorrect'', the guessing probability is typically not $1/n$.
-In Theorem \ref{CorProb}, we make this assumption mostly for technical reasons.
+In Theorem~\ref{CorProb}, we make this assumption mostly for technical reasons.

 One can certainly provide the same treatment to the unknown guessing probabilities just as to the slipping probabilities by plugging in a consistent estimator of $g_i$ or profiling it out (like $\tilde c$).
-We believe that for most cases such a procedure delivers a consistent estimator of the $Q$-matrix.
-However, we leave the rigorous analysis of the problem with unknown guessing probability to the future study. \end{remark}
+However, the rigorous establishment of the consistency results is certainly much more difficult and additional technical conditions may be needed.
+We leave the analysis of the problem with unknown guessing probability to the future study. \end{remark}